Great American Smokeout

 Patience - Years of satisfying rapidly falling blood-serum nicotine levels conditioned us to be extremely impatient.
 A deprived nicotine addict could inhale a puff of nicotine and have it arrive in the brain and satisfy wanting within 8 to 10 seconds.
 Realize the importance of patience to successful recovery.
 Baby steps, just one hour, challenge and day at a time, and then celebrate.

 Subconscious Trigger Extinguishment - As mentioned, we conditioned our subconscious mind to expect nicotine replenishment when encountering certain locations, times, events, people or emotions.
-Be prepared for each such cue to trigger a brief crave (wanting) episode, as the subconscious mind sounds the body's fight or flight anxiety alarm.
+Be prepared for each such use cue to trigger a brief crave (wanting) episode, as the subconscious mind sounds the body's fight or flight anxiety alarm.
 Remember, it is impossible for any use cue to cause relapse so long as nicotine does not enter the bloodstream.
 Take heart, most triggers are reconditioned and extinguished by a single encounter during which the subconscious mind fails to receive the expected result - nicotine.
-See each crave episode as an opportunity to extinguish another use cue and receive a reward, the return of another aspect of life!
+See each crave episode as an opportunity to extinguish another use cue and receive a reward, the return of another aspect of a nicotine-free life!

-Crave Episodes Less than Three Minutes - In contrast to conscious thought fixation (the "nice juicy steak" type thinking that can last as long as you have the ability to maintain focus), no subconsciously triggered crave episode will last longer than three minutes (the time needed to smoke a cigarette).
+Crave Episodes Less than Three Minutes - In contrast to conscious thought fixation (the "nice juicy steak" type thinking that can last as long as you have the ability to maintain focus), rarely if ever will a subconsciously triggered crave episode last longer than three minutes (the time needed to smoke a cigarette).

 Time Distortion Symptom - Nicotine cessation causes significant time distortion.
-Although no crave episode will last longer than three minutes, to a quitter the minutes can feel like hours.
+Although crave episodes peak and begin subsiding within three minutes, to a quitter the minutes can feel like hours.
 Keep a clock or wrist-watch handy to maintain honest perspective on time.
 It should be mentioned that it is possible to experience multiple use cues at nearly the same time.
 But the experience is relatively rare and is good news not bad.
-You are fully capable of navigating up to 6 minutes of challenge, and at the end you stand to be double rewarded, with the return of at least two aspects of life!
+You are fully capable of navigating up to 6 minutes of challenge, and at the end you stand to be double rewarded, with potential return of at least two aspects of life!

 Understanding the Big Crave - The "average" quitter is down to experiencing just 1.4 crave episodes per day within ten days.
 After that you may soon begin to experience entire days without encountering a single un-reconditioned subconscious nicotine feeding cue.
-If a later crave episode ever feels more intense, it is likely that it has been some time since your last significant challenge and you've dropped your guard and defenses a bit.
-It can feel as though you have been sucker-punched.
+If a later crave episode ever feels more intense, it has likely been some time since your last significant challenge and you've dropped your guard and defenses a bit.
+Caught off-guard, it can feel as though you have been sucker-punched.
 If this should occur, stop and reflect upon the time and distance since your last significant challenge, and then smile.
 What a wonderful problem to have.

 Embracing Craves - Another coping technique is to mentally reach out and embrace your craves.
 A crave cannot cut you, burn you, kill you, or make you bleed.
 Try to be brave just once.
 In your mind, wrap your arms around the crave's anxiety energy and then feel as it slowly fizzles and dies while within your embrace.
 Yes, another trigger bites the dust and victory is once again yours, as you reclaim yet another aspect of life!